When you get McDonalds Monopoly pieces with your food, the first thing you should check is whether they’re rare or common.

 Read more: How to get Bond Street in McDonalds Monopoly

-The rare Red McDonalds Monopoly piece is Strand as only a hundred of these were printed in 2022 with another 10 in the app.
-If you find Strand then be sure to look out for Fleet Street and Trafalgar Square to win £1000 to spend at AO.com.
+The rare Red McDonalds Monopoly piece is Strand as only 150 of these have been printed in 2023 with another 10 in the app.
+If you find Strand then be sure to look out for Fleet Street and Trafalgar Square to win a gaming laptop.

 Read more: How to get Strand in McDonalds Monopoly

 The rare Orange McDonalds Monopoly piece is Marlborough Street.
-Only 500 of these were printed in 2022 with another 5 available to find in the app.
-The other Oranges – Bow Street and Vine Street – are printed in their millions but you need all three to win a Nintendo Switch.
+Only 200 of these have been printed in 2023 with another 5 available to find in the app.
+The other Oranges – Bow Street and Vine Street – are printed in their millions but you need all three to win £500 to spend at AO.com.

 The rare Pink McDonalds Monopoly piece is Northumberland Avenue.
-Only 2000 of these were printed in 2022, so be sure to hang on to this one as the other Pinks – Pall Mall and Whitehall – if you want to win an experience day.
+Only 3000 of these have been printed in 2023, so be sure to hang on to this one as the other Pinks – Pall Mall and Whitehall – if you want to win an experience day.
 There are also 200 to find in the McDonalds app.

 The rare Light Blue McDonalds Monopoly piece is Euston Road.
-Only 1500 of these were printed in 2022, compared to millions of the other Light Blues – Pentonville Road and The Angel Islington.
+Only 3000 of these have been printed in 2023, compared to millions of the other Light Blues – Pentonville Road and The Angel Islington.

 There are also 150 Euston Roads to find in the app.
 Complete the set and you could win some Skullcandy wireless earbuds.